omunroe-com/books-2/restructuredtext/restructuredtext.rst

      Paragraph Title
      """""""""""""""

-If there is a need to use a document title with a subtitle in a standalone document out of documentation, then the following adornment style is recommended by reST:
+For standalone documents out of documentation, if there is a need to use a document title with a subtitle, then the following adornment style is recommended by reST:

 .. code:: rst